 NZC said the injury would require just two weeks of rehabilitation, leaving Mitchell free to take part in the three-match Test series against the tourists in December.

 “It’s always difficult to be ruled out of a series early due to injury, especially when you’re in top form like Daryl,” said coach Rob Walter.
+More info: iask87w.
 “He has been our standout performer in the ODI format so far this summer, so he will be missed for two important matches.”

 Left-handed batsman Henry Nicholls has already been called up as a replacement and will now remain with the squad for the remainder of the ODI series, which continues in Napier on Wednesday.